joshgarlandreese/WordPressRedTeam/README.md

 Patch:
 Why It Works:

 Overall this was a great CTF challenge.
-As a noob, I enjoyed hunting through and trying various exploits and search options to hunt down the flags and review the incident response side as well.
+As a noob, I enjoyed hunting through and trying various exploits and searching options to hunt down the flags and review the incident response side as well.
 I will continue various challenges to continue to improve my skills.